 November 15-17, 2024

-Trail to Troop is a campout designed to introduce Arrow of Light Scouts (5th graders) to the many outdoor adventures of Scouting.
-This awesome weekend event includes patrol-method camping and Scout activities.
-Dens compete in Scout skills (e.g., first aid, fire building, camping skills, games, knots) and will be judged on patrol flag and yell, resources, leadership, teamwork, skill demonstration and Scout spirit.
+During Trail to Troop, Webelos Scouts (4th graders) and Arrow of Light Scouts (5th graders) will be introduced to the many outdoor adventures of Scouting.
+This awesome weekend event includes and competing in Scout skills events (e.g., first aid, fire building, camping skills, games, knots).
+Dens will be judged on den flag and yell, resources, leadership, teamwork, skill demonstration and Scout spirit.

 Den leaders need to attend September and October roundtable to help plan the event.